awcodify/sysctl-theme/.github/copilot/guidelines.md

 When asked about:

 ### Dark Mode
-"The Sysctl Theme includes built-in dark mode support that can be configured in the `_config.yml` file.
+"The Arsxy Theme includes built-in dark mode support that can be configured in the `_config.yml` file.
 You can enable/disable this feature, set a default mode, and customize the dark theme colors in the `_sass/_dark-mode.scss` file."

 ### Table of Contents
 "The table of contents is automatically generated for posts and can be positioned on the left or right side by setting the `toc_position` parameter in your `_config.yml`.
 You can disable it for specific posts by adding `toc: false` to the front matter."